2004 Houston Astros season: Major League Baseball All-Star Game at Minute Maid Park

 The 2004 Major League Baseball All-Star Game was the 75th playing of the midseason exhibition baseball game between the all-stars of the American League (AL) and National League (NL).
-The game was held on July 13, 2004, at Minute Maid Park in Houston, Texas, the Houston Astros' home stadium.
-The previous All-Star Game held in Houston was in 1986 in the Astrodome.
-In the Home Run Derby, Miguel Tejada of the Baltimore Orioles defeated Berkman in the final round, 5–4.
+The game was held on July 13, 2004, for the first time at Minute Maid Park in Houston, Texas, the Houston Astros' home stadium.
+The third All-Star Game to be hosted in Houston, each occurred over 18-year intervals, first in 1968, and again in 1986, both in the Astrodome.

+In the Home Run Derby, Miguel Tejada of the Baltimore Orioles defeated Lance Berkman in the final round, 5–4, to win the contest.
 Tejada established records of both 27 home runs overall, and 15 in a single round, while Berkman hit the longest home run of the competition at 497 ft.
+A switch hitter, Berkman batted from the right side.
+It was his second career Derby, having first participated in 2002.
+He hit 21 home runs overall, seven ahead of the third-place finisher, Rafael Palmeiro.
+No Astro had previously won the tournament; in fact, Berkman became the first to qualify for the final round.

 For the first time in franchise history, three Astros manned the starting lineup; Roger Clemens, the MVP of the 1986 Classic, was the starting pitcher, Jeff Kent started at second base, while Berkman started in center field.
-Clemens was the Astros' first starting pitcher in the Midsummer Classic since Mike Scott in 1987, Kent was the first since Biggio in 1998, while Berkman joined César Cedeño in 1973 at center field.
+Clemens was the Astros' first starting pitcher in the Midsummer Classic since Mike Scott in 1987, Kent was the first to start at second base since Craig Biggio in 1998, while Berkman joined César Cedeño in 1973 at center field.
 Seven years earlier, Bagwell and Biggio comprised the Astros core as two starters for the National League for the first time.

 Beltrán, first named to the American League team before the trade, was added to the National League team as a reserve.
 The game had an attendance of 41,886 and boxing legend Muhammad Ali threw the ceremonial first pitch of the game.
 The final result was the American League defeating the National League 9–4, thus awarding an AL team (which would eventually be the Boston Red Sox) home-field advantage in the World Series.